 Choice Board in K

-A staple in almost every Kindergarten classroom is calendar time, or morning meeting.
+A staple in almost every Kindergarten classroom is calendar time or morning meeting.
 I won’t lie… some Kindergarten teachers are taking it out of their day, but many are continuing to use it.
-I simply love calendar time and I can’t wait for you to check out this post to read all this information about how to cover so many standards and to have FUN with this time of the day.
+I simply love calendar time and I can’t wait for you to check out this post to read all this information about how to cover so many standards and to have FUN at this time of the day.

 7. Phonics and Letter FUN